dcummuta/AutoTrace/README.txt

-These are job creation scripts that I modded together from several other scripts create a job that runs Microsoft SQL profiler automatically for 1 hour and saves the trace file(s) to the local D:\ drive
+These are job creation scripts that I modded together from several other scripts to create a job that runs Microsoft SQL profiler automatically for 1 hour and saves the trace file(s) to the local D:\ drive
 (I have not refactored this and with many more hours of testing I could probably make it a lot cleaner with more variable inserts but, this is the most readable and safe way for me to create this for now)

 !!!!!!!Knowledge of Microsoft SQL and SQL server manager is necessary to use this!!!!!!!!!!